Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas has combined with its opponents to score more than 60 points in three of six games this season.
+- Texas and its opponents have gone over the current 60-point total in three of six games this season.

-- Oklahoma State has not yet combined with its opponents to score more than 60 points in a game this season.
+- Oklahoma State's games have yet to go over 60 points this season.

 - Saturday's over/under is 9.9 points lower than the two team's combined 69.9 points per game average.

-- These two squads combine to surrender 47.8 points per game, 12.2 fewer than this contest's over/under.
+- These two squads combine to allow 47.8 points per game, 12.2 fewer than this contest's over/under.

 - The Longhorns and their opponents score an average of 60.0 points per game, the same as Saturday's total.

-- The 60 over/under in this game is 9.2 points above the 50.8 average total in Cowboys games this season.
+- The 60 total in this game is 9.2 points above the 50.8 average total in Cowboys games this season.

 Texas Stats and Trends

-- In Texas' six games this year, it has four wins against the spread.

-- So far this season, the Longhorns have been installed as favorites by a 5-point margin or more four times and are 3-1 ATS in those games.
+- So far this season, the Longhorns have been installed as favorites by a 4-point margin or more five times and are 4-1 ATS in those contests.

-- Texas has gone over the point total in 66.7% of its opportunities this year (four times over six games with a set point total).

 - When Texas piles up more than 305.2 yards, the team is 4-1 against the spread and 4-1 overall.